-Nevada Humane Society is thrilled to roll out a new seminar series for animal lovers; Understanding Your Pet’s Behavior with Certified Animal Behaviorist Kelley Bollen, MS, CABC.
+In two weeks is the fourth and final installment of Nevada Humane Society’s new seminar series for animal lovers — Understanding Your Pet’s Behavior with Certified Animal Behaviorist Kelley Bollen, MS, CABC.
 The goal is to share helpful information and to celebrate the role pets play in our lives.
-A $10 donation per person is requested and will support Nevada Humane Society’s lifesaving programs for dogs and cats.
+A $10 donation per person, per session, is requested and will support Nevada Humane Society’s lifesaving programs for dogs and cats.

 May 14 from 6:30 to 8:00 p.m.